-- Acrylic glass windows are delicate and require very careful handling (see section 12.1.4). - Synthetic parts in the toilet and living area are very delicate and should be treated with care.
+- > If possible, treat stains immediately. - Synthetic parts in the toilet and living area are very delicate and should be treated with care.
 Do not use solvents, alcohol-containing cleansers or scourers.
-This procedure will help you to avoid brittleness and formation of cracks. - Hair colourants, nail varnish, cigarette ash and similar substances may cause permanent stains or discolouration.
+This procedure will help you to avoid brittleness and formation of cracks. - ➢ Hair colourants, nail varnish, cigarette ash and similar substances may cause permanent stains or discolouration.
 For this reason, you should prevent these substances from getting onto plastic parts.
 If they do get onto plastic parts, you should remove these substances immediately. - Do not pour any corrosive agents into the drain holes.
 Never pour boiling water directly into the drain holes.
-Corrosive agents and boiling water cause damage to drainage pipes and siphon traps. - Do not use vinegar based products to clean the toilet and water system, or for descaling the water system.
+Corrosive agents and boiling water cause damage to drainage pipes and siphon traps. - Do not use vinegar based products to clean the toilet and water system, or for decalcification of the water system.
 Vinegar-based products may cause damage to seals or parts of the installation.
-Use standard descaling products for descaling. - > Save water.
+Use standard decalcifying products for decalcification. - > Save water.
 Mop up all remaining water. - > Vacuum off carpets and cushions with a suitable brush attachment.

 - ➢ For information about the use of maintenance products, our representatives and service centres will be glad to advise. - Surface and knobs of furniture, lamps and synthetic parts in the toilet and living area should be cleaned with water and a wool cloth.
 A mild cleanser may be added to the water.
 If required, use furniture polish for the painted surfaces. - Clean upholstery with dry foam specially manufactured for the use on upholstery or with the foam of a mild detergent.
-Protect cushions from direct sunlight so that they do not loose their colour. - Curtains and net curtains should be dry cleaned.

-- Vacuum clean the carpet, if necessary clean with carpet shampoo. - Clean PVC-floor covering with a mild, soapy cleaning agent for PVC floors.
+Protect upholstery from direct sunlight so that it does not loose its colour. - Curtains and net curtains should be dry cleaned. - Vacuum clean the carpet, if necessary clean with carpet shampoo. - Clean PVC-floor covering with a mild, soapy cleanser for PVC floors.
 Do not place carpet on wet PVC-floor covering.
 The carpet and the PVC-floor covering may stick together. - Never clean the sink or the gas cooker with a scourer.
 Avoid anything which may cause scratching or grooves. - Clean gas cooker only with a moist cloth.
 Prevent any water from penetrating the gas cooker.
-Water may damage the gas cooker. - Insect screen fabric on the door, windows, and skylights: Always remove insect residues or dirt immediately.
+Water may damage the gas cooker.

+- Insect screen fabric on the door, windows, and skylights: Always remove insect residues or dirt immediately.
 Otherwise the fabric could be damaged.
 Wasps and birds could cause damages when feeding on the adhered residues.
 A microfibre cloth is recommended for the cleaning of the insect screen fabric.
 Only use cleaning agents if they are pH neutral and do not contain any solvents.
 If required, you can carry out a careful previous cleaning using a soft brush or a fine brush attachment on a vacuum cleaner. - Brush blinds with a soft brush or vacuum with the brush attachment of the vacuum cleaner.
 Grease or stubborn dirt may be removed with a mild soap at 30 °C (curd soap). - Brush Roman shades with a soft brush or vacuum with the brush attachment of the vacuum cleaner.
 Grease or stubborn dirt may be removed with a mild soap at 30 °C (curd soap). - Unrolled seat belts can be cleaned with warm soapsuds.
 The seat belt must be completely dry before being rolled up.